OpenDataManchester/Open3P/docs/9_Change_Log/8_1_Change_Log.md

 # Latest Updates
 A document that contains all the changes made to the standard.

+## January 26, 2024
+### Documents
+ - Base Materials, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Materials, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Components, changed required to mandatory.
+Changed recommended to optional.
+Added asterisk to diagram.
+ - Tweaked the README to be more relative for users accessing the GitHub repo.
+ - Create Core Schema definition page and added to the side bar.

+### Data Fields
+ - `recycledContentClaims` changed from mandatory to optional.

 ## January 5, 2024
 ### Documents
  - Fixed typo in sidebar to Governance